Vinorelbine (Navelbine ®)

 You may get pain in your joints or muscles for a few days after chemotherapy.
-You may also notice some jaw pain.
 Tell your doctor if this happens so they can prescribe painkillers.
 Let them know if the pain does not get better.
 Try to get plenty of rest.
 Taking regular warm baths may help.

 Numb or tingling hands or feet

 These symptoms are caused by the effect of vinorelbine on the nerves.
 It’s called peripheral neuropathy.
 You may also find it hard to fasten buttons or do other fiddly tasks.

 Always tell your doctor if you have these symptoms.
 They sometimes need to lower the dose of the drug.
 The symptoms usually improve slowly after treatment finishes but in some people they may never go away.
 Talk to your doctor if you are worried about this.

 Your hair will thin or you may lose all the hair from your head.
 This usually starts after your first or second cycle of chemotherapy.
 It is almost always temporary and your hair will grow back after chemotherapy ends.
 It is important to cover your head to protect your scalp when you are out in the sun.
 Your nurse can give you advice about coping with hair loss.

 Vinorelbine may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your liver is working.

 Other information about vinorelbine

 Back to top